 The Compensation Committee determines and oversees the Company's execution of its compensation philosophy, approves all compensation of the CEO and other members of senior management, and oversees the development and administration of the Company's compensation and benefit plans.
-For more information on the responsibilities of and actions taken by the Compensation Committee, see the "Compensation Discussion and Analysis" section beginning on page 23.
+For more information on the responsibilities of and actions taken by the Compensation Committee, see the "Compensation Discussion and Analysis" section beginning on page 25.
+The Compensation Committee met 3 times in 2012.